documentationfor yFiles for HTML 3.0.0.3

 The area for child nodes in a GroupNodeStyle

 For easier interaction with child nodes of expanded groups, the behavior of hit tests, marquee selection tests, and lasso selection tests in the content area can be changed.
-By default, the aforementioned tests treat the content area in the same way as any other (part of the) node.
+By default, the aforementioned tests treat the content area in the same way as any other part of the node.
 If hitTransparentContentArea is enabled, the content area is treated as if it was not part of any node.
 In this state, it is, for example, possible to start a marquee selection inside the content area for easy selection of child nodes without selecting the parent node, too.

 There are two rendering modes for the content area.
-By default, it is rendered over tab and tab background:
+By default, it is rendered over the tab and tab background:

 Different alpha values for contentAreaFill